saieva/saieva.github.io/_posts/2022-09-12-Running-Squeezebox-Server-on-AWS-Graviton-Systems.markdown

 All dependencies were installed from Amazon's standard package repository (using the `yum` command).

-One additional note about the package dependencies, without `perl-deprecate` installed the LMS startup command (ie, `slimserver.pl`) will produce the following error message:
+One additional note about package dependencies, without `perl-deprecate` installed the LMS startup command (ie, `slimserver.pl`) will produce the following error message:

 ```